badgirlbongi/bongihub/workflow.md

 + throwing errors again with submitting the rate and comment
 + research on how to resolve the issue
 + problem solved but some of the places can't be rated I'm not sure what could be the problem and the database takes time to update
+---
++ changed the href for the reviews on places.php